-When you decide to flaunt your curly or coily hair, the search for natural hairstyles for African hair begins.
-Welcome to the club.
+When you decide to flaunt your curly or coily hair, the search for African hairstyles for natural hair begins.
+Welcome to the club!
 There are millions of us globally, people who know their 3c to 4c hair needs a little bit more love than other hair types.

-In this article, we will look at such natural styles.
+In this article, we will look at such natural hairstyles for ladies with 3c to 4c hair.
 You can DIY some of them at home, and others need the services of a professional hairstylist.

 African hair is beautiful, but if it takes a few years of scalp massages and a bucketful of natural oil before you see considerable growth, natural hairstyles for short hair come in handy.
 There’s another group of ladies who prefer their hair very short.
 They never worry about length and always look stylish in short natural hair.
 Another group of ladies are transitioning from days of perms and curls to natural hair.